Hurricane Ida: 11 more die in Louisiana, mostly senior citizens

 Health officials from Louisiana in the United States on Wednesday reported 11 additional deaths in the aftermath of Hurricane Ida, taking the toll to 26 in the state, according to AP.

-So far, 82 people have in the US because of the storm, CBS News reported.
+So far, 82 people have died in the US because of the storm, CBS News reported.

 All 11 deaths were reported from New Orleans, most of whom were citizens aged 60 and above, AP reported.
 The health department said nine citizens died of “excessive heat during an extended power outage”, while two died due to carbon monoxide poisoning.